codeforanchorage/2015-Strategic-Plan/README.md

 #### With government partners
 - We regularly saw folks from our municipal sponsor at our meetups and events.
 - We engaged at least one new municipal sponsor.
-- TODO: More

 ####With regional brigades
-- We attended other brigade meetups, and invited members of other brigades to our meetups.
-- We delivered at least one project in collaboration with regional brigades.
 - We contributed to projects from other brigades.
-- We adapted at least one project from another brigade for Sacramento.
+- We adapted at least one project from another brigade for Anchorage.

 ###Outreach
 - We engaged a group of "community beta testers" willing to provide community feedback on Code for Sacramento projects.